SpaceUY/devops-guidelines/docs/1_introduccion.md

 However, none of these limitations outweigh the benefits for our current scale and workflows.

----

 # 9. Conclusion

-Elastic Beanstalk + Docker (when necessary) + Amplify forms a strong, flexible, auditable, and scalable foundation for our projects.
+Elastic Beanstalk (EC2 Native for single apps, Docker for multiple apps) + Amplify forms a strong, flexible, auditable, and scalable foundation for our projects.

 It enables clean DevOps workflows across environments, supports compliance needs, and provides predictable, maintainable infrastructure without unnecessary complexity.